 MeetingDebrief

-Record system + mic audio; local transcript with key moments; summaries and templates; session management; local API.
+Record system + mic audio or import existing files (MP3, WAV, M4A, and more); local transcript with key moments; live transcription; summaries and templates; global search across sessions; Session Mirror (Markdown export); insights dashboard; GPU-accelerated processing; local API.

 Otter.ai